clemblanco/dusk-browser/README.md

 Laravel Dusk Browser provides an expressive, easy-to-use browsing API based on [Laravel Dusk 5.0](https://github.com/laravel/dusk/tree/5.0).

 This is mainly for people who are only after the browsing capabilities of Laravel Dusk and want to use the same API to browse some remote websites.
+This could be useful for some crawling capabilities running on a background job for example.

 Laravel Dusk can be un-secure to run on a production application due to the fact it's tightly coupled to PHPUnit and User Authentication, so this is a lighter version of Laravel Dusk which doesn't interact with any of this.